scala/docs.scala-lang/_getting-started/intellij-track/testing-scala-in-intellij-with-scalatest.md

 Let's go over this line by line:

 * `class CubeCalculatorTest` means we are testing the object `CubeCalculator`
-* `extends FunSuite` lets us use functionality of ScalaTest's FunSuite class such as the `test` function
+* `extends AnyFunSuite` lets us use functionality of ScalaTest's AnyFunSuite class such as the `test` function
-* `test` is function that comes from the FunSuite library that collects results from assertions within the function body.
+* `test` is a function that comes from the FunSuite library that collects results from assertions within the function body.
 * `"CubeCalculator.cube"` is a name for the test.
 You can call it anything but one convention is "ClassName.methodName".